What is the Sustainability Initiative?

 The Sustainability Initiative website is maintained by a staff member of the VP for Workforce Development's department.
 Please contact the webmaster if you see a problem with this particular website.

-Apply by April 22, for a grant to fund your great idea for advancing sustainability on campus.
-Awardees work on projects next academic year (summer 2016-spring 2017).
+Apply for a grant to fund your great idea for advancing sustainability on campus.
+Awardees work on projects next academic year (summer 2017-spring 2018).
 See Campus Green Fund for more information.

 Keep up with campus sustainability projects on the Green Team site!